ZhouLinli/IR-Projects/Survey Assessment/BAMsurvey.md

 Respondents reflected that they are more capable of understanding reactions to words and how **feeling** can influence one's cognitive learning.
-A few participants also mentioned that they are more comfortable discussing **DEI in classroom** and are more willing to learn from student experiences.
+A few participants also mentioned that they are more comfortable discussing **DEI in the classroom** and are more willing to learn from student experiences.
 A participant also appreciated that the BAM program helped reinforce the importance and understanding of DEI in their department and in general.